 There are big differences in how people react to hormones.
 It depends on your genes but also on your health and age.
 The effects cannot be predicted.
 It also differs between people how long it takes to get the maximum effect of the hormones.

 Children who haven’t yet entered puberty can get so called stop hormones to keep the body from entering into a puberty that doesn’t correspond with their gender identity.
 When you stop taking stop hormones puberty starts up again, or you can start treatment with the desired hormones instead.

 In Sweden hormone treatment is given through the county council and you need a gender dysphoria diagnosis to access hormone treatment.
 The person undergoing hormone treatment has regular check-ups and the dose is adjusted individually.
 Some people choose to self medicate with hormones.
 Since hormones can affect the body in different ways (for example blood count and liver function) there are risks associated with taking hormones outside of healthcare.
-The person who take hormones without consulting healthcare should therefore be aware of the risks.
+Persons who take hormones without consulting healthcare should therefore be aware of the risks.